HOW OLD IS MY PIANO OR ORGAN?

 WHAT IS MY ANTIQUE PIANO OR ORGAN WORTH?

-The term “restored” refers to professional internal and professional external restoration and rebuilding, not just cabinet refinishing and internal cleaning, etc. Many people think that because grandma refinished their piano or organ in the garage 10 years ago that the instrument is “restored” and worth a fortune – not true.
-Like the antique automobile, piano/organ restoration includes rebuilding the internal mechanisms as well as the cosmetics.
+The term “restored” refers to professional interior and exterior restoration and rebuilding, not just cabinet refinishing and internal cleaning.
+Many people think that all their piano is needs is a simple “tune up” in order to be worth top dollar, not realizing that a simple service call cannot undo a century of abuse and neglect.
+Others think that because Grandma painted the family piano or organ in the garage 25 years ago that the instrument is “restored” and worth a fortune – not true!

 Over the past decade, we have seen the value of antique pianos and organs nearly double across the board.
-Much of the credit goes to education – folks are now able to go to the internet and learn about what they have, often encouraged to invest and preserve their instruments.
+Much of the credit goes to awareness and education – folks are now able to go to the internet and learn about what they have and are often encouraged to restore and preserve their heirloom instruments.

-The best way to get an accurate value for your antique piano or organ is to get it appraised.
-We do not offer formal appraisal services for antique instruments; we can only offer the general value ranges.
+The best way to get an accurate value for your antique piano or organ is to get an official appraisal.
+Appraisals are generally done in person by a qualified appraiser, and a valid appraisal will cost money.
+While we do offer general value information to the general public, we do not offer formal appraisal services for antique instruments we have not restored in our restoration shop.

-A good way to get a general sense of what your instrument is worth in its current condition is by comparing it to the instruments shown here in the value carousel below:
+A good way to get a general sense of what your antique instrument is worth in its current condition is by comparing it to the instruments shown in the value carousel below:

 Circa 1850 – 1880